E-Team Program Guidelines

 - Grant funds will be awarded to the team’s college or university for the use of the team.

 - Stage 1 E-Teams will need to commit to sending at least 2 key team members to a Stage 1 workshop (expenses are covered in the Stage 1 $5,000 grant).
-E-Teams accepted from the October 2013 pool of applications should be prepared to attend the workshop on January 10-12, 2014 in Massachusetts.
-See the event schedule in these guidelines for additional details.
+E-See the event schedule in these guidelines for workshop dates.

 - NCIIA will send an award letter agreement for signature to the Administrative Contact identified by the team.
 Once this award letter is signed and returned to NCIIA, funds can be disbursed.